top of page

 Tuition fees in Germany for foreigners

-Tuition fees for foreign students: This is how much you have to pay as a student
+Tuition fees for foreign students: How much you have to pay as a student

 Share: